-All ED attendances All ED attendances is the count of every record in the ED visit database of the HIE.
+All ED attendances All ED attendances is the count of every record in the Emergency Department Data Collection (EDDC) of the HIE.
 This count includes presentations of all ED visit types including emergency presentations, planned return visits, pre-arranged admissions, some outpatient visits, private referrals, persons pronounced dead on arrival and patients in transit.
 This count excludes records entered in error (mode of separation = 99), telehealth and eHealth presentations (ED visit type = 12), and presentations by patients who are already admitted to the same hospital (ED visit type = 13).
-Emergency presentations Emergency presentations are records in the ED visit database of the HIE of presentations with an ED visit type of: emergency (1), an unplanned return visit for a continuing condition (3) or disaster (11).
+Emergency presentations Emergency presentations are records in the EDDC of the HIE of presentations with an ED visit type of: emergency (1), an unplanned return visit for a continuing condition (3) or disaster (11).
 Emergency presentations in Healthcare Quarterly are reported by triage category.
 Mode of arrival ED presentations by mode of arrival includes all presentations at the ED that have a mode of arrival recorded.
-Mode of arrival categories include: Arrival by ambulance - presentations with mode of arrival: state ambulance vehicle (1), helicopter rescue service (4), and air ambulance service (5) Arrival by police - presentations with mode of arrival: police/correctional services vehicle (7) Arrival by other - presentations with mode of arrival: community/public transport (2), private vehicle (3), internal ambulance/transport (6), other, eg undertakers/contractors (8), no transport (walked in) (9), retrieval (including NETS) (10), and internal bed/wheelchair (11).
+Mode of arrival categories include: Arrival by ambulance - presentations with mode of arrival: state ambulance vehicle (1), helicopter rescue service (4), and air ambulance service (5) Arrival by police - presentations with mode of arrival: police/correctional services vehicle (7) • Arrival by other - presentations with mode of arrival: community/public transport (2), private vehicle (3), internal ambulance/transport (6), other, eg undertakers/contractors (8), no transport (walked in) (9), retrieval (including NETS) (10), and internal bed/wheelchair (11).
 Presentations with missing mode of arrival are also included in this cohort.
 Mode of separation ED presentations by mode of separation includes all presentations at the ED that have a departure time recorded.
-Mode of separation categories include: Treated and discharged - presentations with mode of separation: admitted and discharged as patient within ED (2) or departed with treatment complete (4) Treated and admitted to hospital - presentations with modes of separation: admitted to a ward/inpatient unit (1), admitted to a critical care ward (10), or admitted via an operating theatre (11) Left without, or before completing, treatment - presentations with modes of separation: departed, did not wait (6), departed - left at their own risk (7) or admitted - left at own risk (13).
+Mode of separation categories include: • Treated and discharged - presentations with mode of separation: admitted and discharged as patient within ED (2) or departed with treatment complete (4).
+The admitted and discharged as patient within ED (2) code was discontinued on 1 January 2018 due to the update to a new HIE Emergency Department Data Dictionary. • Treated and admitted to hospital - presentations with modes of separation: admitted to a ward/ inpatient unit (1), admitted to a critical care ward (10), or admitted via an operating theatre (11) Left without, or before completing, treatment - presentations with modes of separation: departed, did not wait (6), departed - left at their own risk (7) or admitted - left at own risk (13).
 Patients who 'did not wait' were triaged, but left the ED before treatment commenced.
-Patients who 'left at their own risk' were triaged and treatment had begun by a clinician or nurse, but the patient left prior to completing their treatment Transferred to another hospital - presentations with mode of separation: transferred to another hospital (5) or admitted and then transferred to another hospital (12) Other - presentations with modes of separation: admitted and died in ED (3), dead on arrival (8) or departed for another clinical service location (9).
+Patients who 'left at their own risk' were triaged and treatment had begun by a clinician or nurse, but the patient left prior to completing their treatment • Transferred to another hospital - presentations with mode of separation: transferred to another hospital (5) or admitted and then transferred to another hospital (12) Other - presentations with modes of separation: admitted and died in ED (3), dead on arrival (8) or departed for another clinical service location (9).
 Presentations with missing mode of separation are also included in this cohort.
-Triage category A classification system based on how urgent the patient's need is for treatment: Triage category 1: Resuscitation (for example, cardiac arrest) Triage category 2: Emergency (for example, chest pain, severe burns) Triage category 3: Urgent (for example, moderate blood loss, dehydration) Triage category 4: Semi-urgent (for example, sprained ankle, earache) Triage category 5: Non-urgent (for example, small cuts, abrasions).
+Triage category A classification system based on how urgent the patient's need is for treatment: Triage category 1: Resuscitation (for example, cardiac arrest) Triage category 2: Emergency (for example, chest pain, severe burns) Iriage category 3: Urgent (for example, moderate blood loss, dehydration) Iriage category 4: Semi-urgent (for example, sprained ankle, earache) Irlage category 5: Non-urgent (for example, small cuts, abrasions).